Victoire/victoire/Bundle/BusinessEntityBundle/README.md

 ```

-##How does the Annotation System works ?
+##How does the Annotation System work?

 After you declare your BusinessEntities, you have to warmup the cache because the `EntityProxy` (*technical link between BusinessEntities and views and widgets*) need to be refresh.

-First, the `VictoireCoreBundle::boot()` method add the `EntityProxyCacheDriver` to the `DoctrineDriverChain` because an the system will generate the `EntityProxy` Entity file in the victoire cache directory.
+First, the `VictoireCoreBundle::boot()` method add the `EntityProxyCacheDriver` to the `DoctrineDriverChain` because the system will generate the `EntityProxy` Entity file in the victoire cache directory.

-The `BusinessEntityWarmer` is called, it asks the `AnnotationDriver` to get all the entity class names to parse them (*if you have some BusinessEntity outside the src directory, you'll need to add your path to the victoire_core.base_paths config*) and extract the potential @VIC annotations.
+The `BusinessEntityWarmer` is called, it asks the `AnnotationDriver` to get all the entity class names to parse them (*if you have some BusinessEntity outside the `src` directory, you'll need to add your path to the `victoire_core.base_paths` config*) and extract the potential `@VIC` annotations.

 The `CacheSubscriber` receives two kind of events on `victoire.business_entity_annotation_load` and `victoire.widget_annotation_load` and will respectively call the `addBusinessEntityInfo` and `addWidgetInfo` functions which will deal with these informations and tell the `CacheBuilder` to update the `VictoireCache` (which extends `PhpFileCache`) and will write a file in the victoire cache directory.